KodingBTW/BattletoadsAndDoubleDragonNES-GraphicsExtractor/README.md

 ```
 HexString [-d | -c] --decompress --coompress
 ```
-The rom must be "Battletoads & Double Dragon - The Ultimate Team.nes" CEB65B06, rename or change line 116
+The rom must be "Battletoads & Double Dragon - The Ultimate Team.nes" CR-32: CEB65B06, rename the rom or change in line 116.

 ## Frecuency Answer Questions